BNA Vision is an expansion project being undertaken at the Nashville international airport located in Tennessee, US to expand passenger…

 Details of the new terminal and pier development

 A new terminal will be constructed to the south of Schiphol Plaza next to the control tower and will be connected to the existing terminal.
 The terminal is scheduled to become operational in 2023.

 The new pier and its associated facilities will be constructed towards the west of Pier B, near cargo station 1, and will be connected to the south of the existing terminal.
 The flexible pier will be at the level of freight station 1.

-A total of three wide-body and five to 11 narrow-body aircraft can be parked at the pier.
+A total of three wide-bodies and five to 11 narrow-body aircraft can be parked at the pier.
 The stands on the south side of the pier are flexible and can accommodate one wide-body and two narrow-body aircraft.
-The new pier will be completed in late-2019.
+The new pier will be completed in late 2019.

 Major modifications are required on the surrounding road network to facilitate the construction of the new pier and terminal, while the existing parking facilities will be relocated.

 Schiphol Group invited tenders for the integral design of the new pier and airside area in April 2016.